Battle of the Aegates: Primary sources

-Carthaginian written records were destroyed along with their capital, Carthage, in 146 BC and so Polybius's account of the First Punic War is based on several, now-lost, Greek and Latin sources.
+Carthaginian written records were destroyed along with their capital, Carthage, in 146 BC and so Polybius's account of the First Punic War is based on several Greek and Latin sources which are now lost.
 Polybius was an analytical historian and wherever possible personally interviewed participants in the events he wrote about.
 Only the first book of the 40 comprising The Histories deals with the First Punic War.
 The accuracy of Polybius's account has been much debated over the past 150 years, but the modern consensus is to accept it largely at face value, and the details of the battle in modern sources are almost entirely based on interpretations of Polybius's account.
 The modern historian Andrew Curry considers that "Polybius turns out to [be] fairly reliable"; while Dexter Hoyos describes him as "a remarkably well-informed, industrious, and insightful historian".
 Other, later, histories of the war exist, but in fragmentary or summary form, and they usually cover military operations on land in more detail than those at sea.
 Modern historians usually also take into account the later histories of Diodorus Siculus and Dio Cassius, although the classicist Adrian Goldsworthy states that "Polybius' account is usually to be preferred when it differs with any of our other accounts".

 Other sources include inscriptions, archaeological evidence, and empirical evidence from reconstructions such as the trireme Olympias.
 Since 2010 a number of artefacts have been recovered from the battle site, and their analysis and the recovery of further items are ongoing.